-- Share capital can be denominated in any currency, which need not be the company's functional currency for the preparation of accounts - Jersey law does not impose any restrictions on financial assistance in connection with the acquisition of shares in the relevant company - Jersey law does not impose any restrictions or limitations on the ability of a Jersey company to pay commissions or give discounts in connection with the issue of its shares - Jersey law permits what would be referred to in many civil law jurisdictions as "capital contributions", where contributions from shareholders can be credited to capital (share premium) without issuing shares
+- Share capital can be denominated in any currency, which need not be the company's functional currency for the preparation of accounts. - Jersey law does not impose any restrictions on financial assistance in connection with the acquisition of shares in the relevant company. - Jersey law does not impose any restrictions or limitations on the ability of a Jersey company to pay commissions or give discounts in connection with the issue of its shares. - Jersey law permits what would be referred to in many civil law jurisdictions as "capital contributions", where contributions from shareholders can be credited to capital (share premium) without issuing shares.

-No par value companies
+Incorporation of no par value companies

-- Jersey law permits the incorporation of no par value companies - These companies carry the same benefits as summarised above in terms of capital maintenance, but are even more flexible as shares do not carry a specific nominal or par value - This means, for example, that issuing shares as part of an employee share plan or converting shares between classes is even more straightforward
+- In addition to par value companies (which are similar to English companies), Jersey law permits the incorporation of no par value companies. - These companies carry the same benefits as summarised above in terms of capital maintenance, but are even more flexible as shares do not carry a specific nominal or par value. - This means, for example, that issuing shares as part of an employee share plan or converting shares between classes is even more straightforward.